oomol-flows/oomol-file/README.md

 ## Write file

-Save the binary data passed to the `binary` field by another block as file content.
+Saves the binary data passed to `binary` by another block to the file whose path is returned in `file_path`.

 The `file_name` field indicates the file name to be saved.